Project

 Actions #10

-Updated by Jun Aruga almost 2 years ago
+Updated by Jun Aruga over 2 years ago

 First, I will comment on how to collaborate with people in the coreboot community.
 Martin Roth, great points.
 Thanks for sharing it.
 I agree.
 In my recognition, it is about the responsibility of the company, Framework, and the fairness with other companies who develop coreboot.